 PLEASE NOTE: The Florida Department of Education’s Office of Early Learning along with local early learning coalitions throughout the state are prioritizing childcare for first responders and health care workers.
 Child care services for these personnel will be provided regardless of income.

-Please click the link below to learn even more about this program, including Eligibility Requirements and Application Process.
+Please scroll down and click the red button below to learn even more about this program, including Eligibility Requirements and Application Process.

 Please review and share the below linked CDC resource document with your staff.